kseyhan/llama-param-pal/README.md

 2. Open the `models.json` file
 3. Add your model or a profile under an existing one
 4. Include:
-   - A describing name for the profile
+   - A descriptive name for the profile
    - the llama.cpp CLI parameters
    - At least one valid reference to a documentation of the model creators where those settings are documented.
 5. Validate the JSON: